 If you are pregnant, you already know that sleep patterns change during pregnancy.
-About 75% of pregnant women, in fact, report a disturbance in their sleep patterns during pregnancy.
+About 75% of pregnant people, in fact, report a disturbance in their sleep patterns during pregnancy.
 You might find yourself waking up too early or too many times during the night.
 You might find it hard to fall asleep, oftentimes with thoughts racing.
 You might even feel physically uncomfortable.
-All of these things may lead you to waking up not feeling refreshed.
+All of these things may lead you to waking up not feeling well-rested.

 The short answer is hormones.
 Generally speaking, people sleep in cycles throughout the night, progressing through various stages of light sleep, deep sleep, and dream sleep.
 The amount of sleep an individual requires varies, but on average 7-9 hours are recommended every night.
 In pregnancy, there is a decrease in the amount of restful sleep, deep sleep and dream sleep, and an increase daytime sleepiness and fatigue.
 The decrease in dream sleep, in particular, is thought to be related to pregnancy hormones like progesterone.

 Pregnancy can also be associated with the development of certain sleep disorders, such as sleep apnea and restless legs syndrome.
-In addition, many women report that frequent urination, heartburn, and physical discomfort are reasons for poor sleep.
+In addition, many people report that frequent urination, heartburn, and physical discomfort are reasons for poor sleep.
 Many also cite anxiety and emotional problems that may or may not be related to the pregnancy as the reason for an inadequate night’s rest.

 Sleep is an essential human function, and poor sleep can severely impact daily functioning and mental health.
 It is torturous to sleep restlessly night after night and wake up unrestored.
 There are many theories about the reasons why sleep is so essential, but medical researchers are in agreement that without sleep, people cannot function adequately.